 6. Join a Support Group

-A problem shared really is a problem halved, and realising you’re not alone in your struggles can be a huge help.
+A problem shared really is a problem halved, and realizing you’re not alone in your struggles can be a huge help.

 7. Double Check Your Applications